 - If your natural peanut butter is just peanuts, you might want to add a pinch of salt to the mixture when you add the dates and peanut butter.

-How to make oatmeal cookie dough bliss balls
+How to make peanut butter date balls

-Pulse the rolled oats into a powder using a food processor.
+2. Pulse the rolled oats into a powder using a food processor.
 It could take a minute or so, depending on how powerful your food processor is.

-Scoop out a spoonful, use your hands to compact it, and roll it into a ball with your palms.
+6. Scoop out a spoonful, use your hands to compact it, and roll it into a ball with your palms.
 Refrigerate them until they’re firm and no longer sticky, which takes about 45 minutes to an hour.
 You can also freeze them for 20-30 minutes to set up.
 Enjoy!

 Storage